● Matt 5:3 . . Blessed are the poor in spirit, for theirs is the kingdom of heaven.

-A number of the Bible's beatitudes aren't included with the regular beatitudes in the so-called Sermon On The Mount and/or the Sermon On The Plain.
+A number of beatitudes aren't included in the so-called Sermon On The Mount and/or the Sermon On The Plain.
 I'm thinking it might be kind of fun to take a look at some of those; beginning with the one below.

 ● Matt 13:16-17 . .
 Blessed are your eyes for they see, and your ears for they hear.
 Assuredly, I say to you that many prophets and righteous men desired to see what you see, and did not, and to hear what you hear, and did not.

-To put that blessing in perspective: just imagine what an amazing stroke of luck it was to be alive in the decade of the 1960's, and near a television watching live as the first man ever to walk on the moon descended a ladder to the surface.
+To put that blessing in perspective: just imagine what an amazing stroke of good fortune it was to be alive in the decade of the 1960's, and near a television watching live as the first man ever to walk on the moon descended a ladder to the surface.

 Thousands of generations preceded that decade, Those of us who witnessed Neil Armstrong take mankind's first step on the moon were extremely fortunate beneficiaries of a chance confluence of time and circumstances.

-We today read about Christ but did not see him when he was here because we were born too late.
-It's sort of like kids in school reading about the space race but never experiencing any of it for themselves because they were born too late.
+We today read about Christ as history; we didn't see him when he was here because we were born too late.
+It's sort of like kids in school reading about the space race but never experiencing any of it for themselves because they came along later.
 What's history to them, was at one time daily current events for many of us.